herrera-ignacio/organization_and_architecture/marie/README.md

 CPU has specialized instructions that perform the input and output.
 Although this does not use memory space, it requires specific I/O instructions, which implies it can be used only be CPUs that can execute this specific instructions.

 Interrupts play a very important part in I/O, because they are an efficient way to notify the CPU that input or output is available for use.

+## Memory Organization and Addressing

+You can envision memory as a matrix of bits.
+Each row, implemented by a register, has a length typically equivalent to the word size of the machine.
+Each register (more commanly referred to as a _memory location_) has an unique address.
+Memory addresses usually start at zero and progress upward.

+A memory address is typically stored in a single machine word.

+Memory is built from _Random Access Memory (RAM) chips_.

+Memory is often referred to using the __L x W notation__ (length x width).
+For example, 4M x 16 means the memory is 4M long (2^2 X 2^20 = 2^22 words) and it is 16 bits wide (word size).
+To address this memory (assuming word addressing), we need to be able to uniquely identify 2^12 different items (different addresses).
+So we need to count from 0 to 2^12 - 1 in binary.
+In general, if a computer has 2^n addressable units of memory, it will require N bits to uniquely address each type.

+### Words

+Each building (word) has multiple apartments (bytes), and each apartment has its own address.
+All of the apartments are numbered sequentially (addressed), from 0 to the total number of apartments in the complex.
+The buildings themselves serve to group the apartments.

+__Words are the basic unit of size used in various instructions__.
+For example, you may read a word from or write a word to memory, even on a byte-addressable machine.

+### Byte Adressable Architecture

+An __address is almost always represented by an unsigned integer__.
+Normally, memory is __byte-addressable__, which means that __each individual byte has an unique address__.

+Some machines may have a word size that is larger than a single byte.
+For example, a computer might handle 32-bit word, but still employ a byte-addressable architecture.
+In this situation, when a word uses multiple bytes, the byte with the lowest address determines the address of the entire word.

+#### Issue of alignment

+In an architecture is _byte-addressable_, and the instruction set architecture word is larger than 1 byte, the issue of _alignment_ must be addressable.

+For example, if we wish to read a 32-bit word on a byte-addressable machine, we must make sure that:

+1. The word was stored on a natural alignment boundary.
+2. Access starts on that boundary.

+This is accomplished, in the case of 32-bit words, by requiring the address to be a multiple of 4.

+Some architectures allow unaligned accesses, where the desired address does not have to start on a natural boundary.

+### Word Addressable Architecture

+It is also possible that a computer might be __word-addressable__, which means each word has its own address, but most current machines are byte-addressable.

+### Memory Interleaving

+Memory interleaving splits memory across multiple memory modules (or banks).
+With high-order interleaving, the more intuitive organization, the high-order bits of the address are used to select the bank, and distributes the addresses so that each module contains consecutive addresses.